A Pinworm Medication Is Being Tested As A Potential Anti-Cancer Drug

 But after the mice got the pinworm drug, the cancers never developed.
 "Our medulloblastoma stopped growing," Riggins says.
 He found out that other researchers were conducting animal studies to see if the drug had effects on lung cancer and melanoma.

 So he got funding to do two Phase 1 studies to test whether mebendazole is safe to use in brain cancer patients, one in children and another in adults.
 So far the drug appears to be safe and well tolerated by patients, Riggins says.
-That would be expected, given that it's been used for decades around the world to treat pinworms.
+That would be expected, given that it has been used for decades around the world to treat pinworms.

-"Based on the preclinical studies it looks like it has promise," says Tracy Batchelor, director of the division of neuro-oncology at Massachusetts General Hospital, who is not involved in the research, "The next step is to look for a benefit in a Phase 2 trial."
+"Based on the preclinical studies it looks like it has promise," says Tracy Batchelor, director of the division of neuro-oncology at Massachusetts General Hospital, who is not involved in the research.
+"The next step is to look for a benefit in a Phase 2 trial."
 That would test whether mebendazole has any effect on cancer in people.
 Riggins hopes to conduct that sort of trial in adult brain cancer patients.

 At a time when it can cost a billion dollars to develop a new drug, the idea of repurposing existing drugs is appealing, according to Bruce Bloom.
 He's the president and chief science officer of Cures Within Reach, which has helped to fund Riggins' research.